Toggle: English / Spanish

 Endoscopic retrograde cholangiopancreatography (ERCP) and a procedure called a sphincterotomy may be done to find or treat gallstones in the common bile duct.

-Medicines called chenodeoxycholic acids (CDCA) or ursodeoxycholic acid (UDCA, ursodiol) may be given in pill form to dissolve cholesterol gallstones.
-However, they may take 2 years or longer to work, and the stones may return after treatment ends.
+Medicines may be given in pill form to dissolve cholesterol gallstones.
+However, these drugs may take 2 years or longer to work, and the stones may return after treatment ends.

 Rarely, chemicals are passed into the gallbladder through a catheter.
 The chemical rapidly dissolves cholesterol stones.
-This treatment is not used very often, because it is difficult to perform, the chemicals can be toxic, and the gallstones may return.
+This treatment is hard to perform, so it is not done very often.
+The chemicals used can be toxic, and the gallstones may return.

-Electrohydraulic shock wave lithotripsy (ESWL) of the gallbladder has also been used for certain patients who cannot have surgery.
-Because gallstones often come back in many patients, this treatment is not used very often anymore.
+Shock wave lithotripsy (ESWL) of the gallbladder has also been used for people who cannot have surgery.
+This treatment is not used as often as it once was because gallstones often come back.

-Gallstones develop in many people without causing symptoms.
 The chance of symptoms or complications from gallstones is low.
-Nearly all patients who have gallbladder surgery do not have their symptoms return (if the symptoms were actually caused by gallstones).
+Nearly all patients who have gallbladder surgery do not have their symptoms return.

 In most people, gallstones cannot be prevented.
 In people who are obese, avoiding rapid weight loss could prevent gallstones.